Addictive Personalities: Fact or Fiction?

 Multiple factors may influence the potential for addiction.
 These include genetics, environments, social pressure, and mental health problems.

-We know for sure that no matter what influenced a person to begin abusing substances, drug addiction is the result of changes in the brain made by those substances.
-Alcohol and other drugs alter the brain’s ability to send and receive chemicals involved in pleasure, motivation, and the reinforcement of behaviors.
+We know for sure that no matter what influenced a person to begin abusing substances, drug addiction results from changes in the brain made by those substances.
+Alcohol and other drugs alter the brain’s ability to send and receive chemicals involved in pleasure, motivation, and behavior reinforcement.

 An addict’s brain relies on the drug, rather than natural brain chemicals, to produce feelings of pleasure and eventually feel normal.
 The brain adapts quickly to the drug, so the user must take more and more to keep getting the same effect.
 This can lead them to depend on it for day-to-day functioning.
 Addiction occurs when people can’t control their own drug use, which leaves them unable to fulfill other obligations of a normal life.